Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 If you do need to undergo skin cancer surgery, it is important to choose an experienced surgeon to ensure all the cancerous cells are removed while preserving your appearance.
 Dr Turner is experienced in treating all forms of skin cancer, including basal cell carcinomas, squamous cell carcinomas and melanoma.

-Reasons to get Skin Cancer Plastic Surgery
+Reasons to Consider Skin Cancer Plastic Surgery

 A skin cancer prognosis can be a frightening experience.
 Dr Turner understands that this may be difficult for any patient and will support you along the way.